CSS – The @property Rule

 Explanation:

-1. @property --size defines the custom property for size, with a default value of 100px.
+@property --sizedefines the custom property for size, with a default value of100px.@property --colordefines the custom property for color, with a default value of#3498db.- The

-3. The div uses both custom properties for its width, height, and background color.
+divuses both custom properties for its width, height, and background color. - When the

 This showcases how multiple properties can be animated and transitioned seamlessly with the help of the @property rule.